sklimchuk/drupal8-boilerplate/readme.md

  such as selenium, qunit, casperjs.
 * sync - Configuration directory
 * patches - Directory for patches
-* dev/enviroments/* - Per environment configurations. @see settings.php, services.yml, etc
+* enviroments/* - Per environment configurations. @see settings.php, services.yml, etc

 ## Installation instructions.
 1. Lead Developer clone the repo into new Project repo.
 2. Dev clones the new Project repository and runs `composer install` in the repo’s root directory.

+## Enable pre-commit hooks
+1. Run "composer install" from the repository root

 Have fun.